 This is one of my all time favorite moments right before one of our journeys.
 This is what I call ‘roll outta bed ready’ with our appearance.
 We were hoping in the truck and she grabbed me and yelled, “Selfie!”
 We seized the moment, blurry eyed and all.
 Stop, hug, smile and then go.

 We get our work done in the morning, and get cleaned up after that.
 We cook brunch and sit at the table to plan the rest of the day.
 We have fun but are responsible, and always have an intention set for the day.
 For now, she will drive and I will ride and try to be patient.
-Enjoying these moments we get to share and especially during this long ride.
+Enjoying these moments we get to share, and slowing down to enjoy the ride.